Pontiac Torrent: Podium Edition

 For the 2008 model year, the Torrent received the Podium Edition trim to coincide with the Vancouver 2010 Winter Olympic Games.
-The Torrent Podium Edition was exclusive to the Canadian market.
+The Podium Edition was exclusive to the Canadian market.

 Discontinuation

 The Pontiac Torrent was discontinued after the 2009 model year.
-The last Torrent was manufactured on September 2, 2009 as a result of General Motors discontinuing the Pontiac division in 2010.
+The last Torrent was manufactured on September 2, 2009 as a result of General Motors discontinuing the Pontiac Motor Division in 2010.
 Originally, a new Buick SUV built on the GM Theta platform was going to be introduced in 2010 to serve as a replacement for the Torrent, but General Motors decided to replace the Torrent with a new GMC SUV built on the GM Theta platform called the GMC Terrain, which went on sale in 2009 for the 2010 model year.